RenderKit/embree/doc/src/compilation.md

 shipped with the DPC++ compiler.
 Thus linker has to get force to the Visual Studio Linker `link` using compilation flags.

-We also enable DPC++ support in Embree using the `EMBREE_SYCL_SUPPORT` CMake option, and only enable just in time compilation (JIT compilation) by setting `EMBREE_SYCL_AOT_DEVICES` to `none`.
+We also enable SYCL support in Embree using the `EMBREE_SYCL_SUPPORT` CMake option, and only enable just in time compilation (JIT compilation) by setting `EMBREE_SYCL_AOT_DEVICES` to `none`.
 Ahead of time compilation (AOT compilation) is currently not